zowe/docs-site/docs/user-guide/api-mediation/configuration-extender-passtickets.md

 <details>

-<summary> Click here for details about generating PassTickets using RACF.</summary>
+<summary> Click here for command details about generating PassTickets using RACF.</summary>

 Grant the Zowe started task user ID permission to generate PassTickets for users of the API service.